-Prior to your foodie festivities, plan for a healthy holiday and aim to increase your workouts or stay physically active, eat prebiotic and probiotic foods that can more positively impact digestion, and stick to limited portions so that you can ensure that the bounty you consume in the future is properly processed by the GI tract, and moves through your body quickly and without issue so that you can cherish another year of happy memories with your family.
+Prior to your foodie festivities, plan for a healthy holiday and aim to increase your workouts or stay physically active, eat prebiotic and probiotic foods that can more positively support digestion, and stick to limited portions so that you can ensure that the bounty you consume is properly processed by the GI tract, and moves through your body without issue so that you can cherish another year of happy memories with your family.
 Because let’s face it, there’s not much better than feeling your best while being with the people you love.

 Julie Hays is the Communications Director here at Hyperbiotics.
 Health writer and mama of two little girls, Julie's on a mission to empower others to live lives free of the microbial depletion many of us face today.
 For more ideas on how you can maximize wellness and benefit from the power of probiotics, be sure to subscribe to our newsletter.